 The export sector had been characterised by the dominance of one export commodity.
 Primary agricultural commodities were exported in the 1960s up to mid-1970s when Nigeria experienced a positive crude oil price shock.
 Since then, Nigeria has remained a major crude oil exporter.
 Over the years, the proportion of crude oil export in total export had increased remarkably, making it the dominant export commodity.
 Its share in total export has remained above 80.0 per cent up to 2005.
-For instance, the share of crude oil export in total export in total export has remained above 80.0 per cent up to 2005.
-For instance, the share of crude oil export in total export has remained above 80.0 per cent between 2005 and 2010 and further to 81.1 per cent of total export during the 2011-2015 period.
+For instance, the share of crude oil export in total export was an average of 97.5 per cent during the period 1999-2004.
+However, from 2005 when the country commenced the export of gas, the share of crude oil export reduced to an average of 88.0 per cent between 2005 and 2010 and further to 81.1 per cent of total export during the 2011-2015 period.
 Crude oil export accounted for 78.8 per cent of export in 2016.
-In terms of non-oil export, traditional agricultural commodity export remained dominant over the years followed by manufactured and semi-manufactured goods.
+In terms of non-oil export, traditional agricultural commodity export remained dominant over the years followed by manufactured and semimanufactured goods.